 General Fund - All of the District's basic services are included in the General Fund, which focuses on how resources flow in and out.
 The balances remaining at year-end are available for spending.
 The governmental fund statements provide a detailed short-term view to determine whether there are more or fewer financial resources that can be spent in the near future to finance the District's activities.
-Because this information does not encompass the additional long-term focus of the government-wide statements, we described the relationship between governmental activities and governmental funds through the reconciliations on pages 15 and 17 and in the notes to the basic financial statements.
+Because this information does not encompass the additional long-term focus of the governmental funds through the reconciliations on pages 15 and 17 and in the notes to the basic financial statements.